-- Charges for the Fund's default arrangement are well below the 'charge cap' of 0.75% per annum.
+- Charges for the Fund's default arrangement are well below the 'charge cap' of 0.75% per annum and below the average charge for similar Trust based Schemes.
 The transaction costs incurred by the investments are reasonable. - Members have access to various investment options, all of which have competitive fund management charges, and have been designed based on the Plan's membership demographics.
-All investment options have performed in line with the Trustee's expectations and the objectives stated in the SIP. - Members do not currently pay for the Fund's administration costs, professional adviser costs or any costs (other than fund management) associated with the operation of the Fund. - The high level of oversight and governance provided by the Trustee and its sub-committees. - The administration services have been rated sufficient as the service levels fell below the agreed levels in place with the Fund administrator.
-The Trustee will work with the administrator to understand whether there are any issues impacting on the performance against the Service Level Agreement, with a view to improving the levels over the forthcoming year.
+All investment options have performed in line with the Trustee's expectations and the objectives stated in the SIP. - Members do not currently pay for the Fund's administration costs, professional adviser costs or any costs (other than fund management) associated with the operation of the Fund. - The high level of oversight and governance provided by the Trustee and its sub-committees. - The administration services have been rated sufficient as the service levels fell below the agreed levels in place with the Fund administrator, although there was improvement in performance in the second half of the Fund year.
+The Trustee will continue to work with the administrator to understand whether there are any issues impacting on the performance against the Service Level Agreement, and maintaining a performance levels going forwards.